andrewcbancroft/andrewcbancroft-blog/content/blog/ios-development/swift-how-tos/swift-cheat-sheet-iphone-location-access-usage.md

 **This is a required first step**

-If you **don&#8217;t** set this, your app simply won&#8217;t present the user with the system alert to request access to the location (and, of course, you won&#8217;t be getting any location data for your app either).
+If you **don't** set this, your app simply won't present the user with the system alert to request access to the location (and, of course, you won't be getting any location data for your app either).

-When you request permission to use the device&#8217;s location, a short message will appear in the default iOS system dialog.
+When you request permission to use the device's location, a short message will appear in the default iOS system dialog.
 You customize this message by adding one of the following keys to your Info.plist file:

-  * Privacy &#8211; Location Always and When In Use Usage Description
+  * Privacy – Location Always and When In Use Usage Description
-  * Privacy &#8211; Location Always Usage Description
+  * Privacy – Location Always Usage Description
-  * Privacy &#8211; Location When In Use Usage Description
+  * Privacy – Location When In Use Usage Description

-For the **value** of this plist property, type a short string describing what you&#8217;re using the location for.
+For the **value** of this plist property, type a short string describing what you're using the location for.

 <a name="location-manager-delegate" class="jump-target"></a>